QubesOS/qubes-doc/developer/building/development-workflow.md

 If you want to access the repository from network, you need to setup HTTP server serving it, and configure the system to let other machines actually reach this HTTP server.
-You can use for example using [port forwarding][port-forwarding] or setting up Tor hidden service.
+You can use for example using [port forwarding](/doc/firewall/#port-forwarding-to-a-qube-from-the-outside-world) or setting up Tor hidden service.
 Configuration details of those services are outside of the scope of this page.

 Usage: setup `builder.conf` in source VM to use your dummy-uploader repository: